 When grown indoors, the average household humidity is adequate for tiger jaws succulents, but they should not be exposed to too much humidity (so the bathroom probably isn't an ideal spot for these succulents).

 Tiger jaws succulents do not require regular fertilizing.
 In fact, too much fertilizer can result in unbalanced, mushy growth that causes the plant to look leggy or break apart.
 However, during their active growing period (April to August) tiger jaws succulents can be fertilized once or twice with a diluted liquid fertilizer to help support new growth.

-Tiger jaws succulents are slow growers, and therefore do not require frequent repotting.
+Tiger jaws should be potted in shallow containers using an extra-coarse cactus/succulent potting mix.
+These succulents are slow growers, and therefore do not require frequent repotting.
 They should be repotted only when they have outgrown their previous container—approximately every two years or so.
-When repotting a tiger jaws succulent, remember to use shallow potting containers as tiger jaws have shallow root systems.
-You should also ensure that the pot you are using has drainage holes as tiger jaws succulents will rot if left sitting in water in their potting container.
+You should also ensure that the pot you are using has good drainage holes, as tiger jaws succulents will rot if left sitting in water.

 Propagating Tiger Jaws

 Similar to aloe plants and haworthia succulents, tiger jaws succulents are usually propagated by separating offsets from the main plant.
 It is best to propagate tiger jaws during their active growing period, in the late spring or early summer.